Northeast Passage Staff

 Primary Responsibility at NEP: Adult Sled Hockey Coach.

 Area(s) of Expertise: Sled Hockey, Physical Health and Fitness

-Taylor is a two-time member of the U.S. Paralympic sled hockey team (Torino 2006, Vancouver 2010) and a long-time participant of Northeast Passage.
+Taylor is a three-time member of the U.S. Paralympic sled hockey team (Torino 2006, Vancouver 2010, Sochi 2014) and a long-time participant of Northeast Passage.
 He LOVES being on the ice and coaching hockey.
 During the summer months, you can find him on the golf course.
-If there is trouble in the office, Taylor is quick to manage the problem with a swift chop block*.

 Education: B.S. in Integrated Marketing Communications from Ithaca College in New York.